-C. Describe how implementation plans are organized, prioritized, and presented in this report:
+C. Describe how implementation plans are organized, prioritized, and presented in this report

-For each of the six major barriers identified in the Interim Assessment of Variation Report, a set of solutions was proposed and presented in the Interim Analysis of Solutions.
+For each of the six major barriers identified in the Interim Assessment of Variation Report, a set of solutions was proposed and presented in the Interim Analysis of Solutions Report, and the Final Assessment of Variation and Analysis of Solutions Report.
 For each of the solutions over which the state has potential authority to respond, implementation strategies were developed.
 At the end of the discussion of each solution, a summary is presented that amalgamates all implementation strategies.